Keith J. Krach: The Clean Network

 Undersecretary of State Krach was responsible for the development and implementation of the Clean Network Alliance of Democracies which is designed to be a US government-led global effort to address what the State Department describes as "the long-term threat to data privacy, security, human rights and principled collaboration posed to the free world from authoritarian malign actors."
 Krach coined the term "The Clean Network" to describe what he described in his Senate confirmation hearing as an alliance of democracies and companies that operate by a set of trust principles.

-On May 15, 2020, The Clean Network commenced with three simultaneous announcements of three related initiatives to put Huawei on the defensive and dubbed the 5G Trifecta; the onshoring of TSMC’s semiconductors, the tightening of export controls on Huawei; and the global roll out of the 5G Clean Path.
+On May 15, 2020, The Clean Network commenced with three simultaneous announcements of three related initiatives to put Huawei on the defensive and dubbed the 5G Trifecta; the onshoring of TSMC's semiconductors, the tightening of export controls on Huawei; and the global roll out of the 5G Clean Path.

 Krach secured commitments to the Clean Network from other EU countries, such as Estonia, Albania, Austria, Germany, Luxembourg, Belgium, Spain, Portugal, Bulgaria, Kosovo, North Macedonia, and Cyprus.
-By the end of October 2020, the Clean Network grew to 49 country members, representing two thirds of global GDP, and over 100 Clean Telcos.
-This includes 26 of 27 EU nations, 27 of 30 NATO members, and 11 of 12 Three Seas countries.
 In December 2020 and January 2021 Krach onboarded countries including Palau, Ukraine and Georgia.
-The alliance also includes other countries such as Japan, Israel, Australia, Singapore, Taiwan, Canada, Vietnam, India, and companies like Oracle, HP, Reliance Jio, NEC, Fujitsu, Cisco, Siemens, Softbank, and VMware.
-Following Krach's Clean Network agreements, Huawei's 5G telecom deals outside of China decreased from 91 to 12, with the Wall Street Journal noting that "The Clean Network has become an undisputed success."
-Politico deemed the Clean Network strategy unlikely to change in the Biden administration.